MOABQA/Mental-fitness-tracker/README.md

 The AI Mental Fitness Tracker will also display a colorful pie chart showing the contribution of each mental health factor to your overall well-being.
 This visualization will help you understand which factors have the most significant impact on your mental fitness.

-## Contributing

-We welcome contributions from the community to improve the AI Mental Fitness Tracker.
-If you have any ideas, bug fixes, or new features to propose, please open an issue or submit a pull request on the GitHub repository.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code as per the terms of the license.

 ---

-We hope the AI Mental Fitness Tracker proves helpful in monitoring and enhancing your mental well-being.
-Let's work together to promote mental health awareness and self-care! 🌟 If you have any questions or feedback, please don't hesitate to reach out.
+We hope the AI Mental Fitness Tracker proves helpful in monitoring and enhancing your mental well-being.🌟 If you have any questions or feedback, please don't hesitate to reach out.
 Happy tracking! 😊